PrefectHQ/prefect-dbt/README.md

 #### dbt Core CLI

+!!! info "Available `TargetConfigs` blocks"

-Depending on which service you want to incorporate into your dbt run, the following may vary slightly.
+    The following may vary slightly depending on the service you want to incorporate.

+    Visit the [API Reference](cli/configs/base) to see other built-in `TargetConfigs` blocks.

+    If the desired service profile is not available, check out the [Examples Catalog](examples_catalog/#clicredentials-module) to see how you can build one from the generic `TargetConfigs` class.

 To create dbt Core target config and profile blocks for BigQuery: